Skipper (Barbie): Physical appearance

+History

 Creation

 Skipper was created, along with Midge, to counteract criticism that claimed Barbie was a sex symbol.
 Midge's facial appearance was gentler than Barbie's, whereas Skipper was a response to requests for Barbie to have children; however, instead of having a married, pregnant Barbie, which would make her too domestic, Barbie would babysit Skipper.
 As Barbie's little sister, Skipper was Barbie's first family member sold.
 Since their introduction in 1964, Skipper dolls have changed drastically.

 Modern (1975–present)

-In 1975 Growing Up Skipper was released.
+In 1975, Growing Up Skipper was released.
 The gimmick of the doll, which led to much controversy in the newspapers, was that if Skipper's arm was rotated, the doll would become an inch taller and small breasts would appear on her rubber torso.
 This concept was later used for Mattel's My Scene brand in 2007 with the "Growing Up Glam" line, which was also controversial.
-In 1979 Skipper's entire appearance changed.
+In 1979, Skipper's entire appearance changed.
 She was advertised as "Super Teen Skipper".
 She had a new body mold which included small, permanent breasts, and a different head mold that made her look slightly older.
-In 1985 Hot Stuff Skipper was released, which had another new head mold that included the addition of dimples and a longer face.
+In 1985, Hot Stuff Skipper was released, which had another new head mold that included the addition of dimples and a longer face.

 Skipper changed again in 1988 with the release of Teen Fun Skipper.
 Her new body mold was taller and more graceful.
 Her waist was more flexible and her breasts were slightly bigger.
 Her eyes were also enlarged, giving her a cartoon-like look.
 At this stage she appeared to be somewhere between 13 and 15 years old.
 Later, Skipper had a new head mold with smaller eyes in a Pizza Party line, but with the same body mold.

 Finally, in 1997, Teen Skipper was introduced.
 She again had a new body mold and was now almost as tall as her sister Barbie.
 This was mostly because of her legs, which were now long and lanky.
 Most notable of all, however, was Skipper's new face mold.
 She no longer looked like a child, but more like a girl on the brink of becoming a woman.
 Teen Skipper's packaging revealed that she is now "16 years old".
-If she was nine when she was introduced (and she was), when Barbie was billed as the "Famous Teen-Age Fashion Doll", then Barbie could not realistically be considered a teenager any longer.
 Skipper also appeared to have larger breasts which continued the controversy over her sexualization that has dogged Skipper in the past.